Skitter-JP/Smart_Multiplug/README.md

 # Smart Multiplug

-In this porject I have built a basic multiplug with 8 outputs, each output has a on/off switch, the input power also have a power switch.
+In this project I have built a basic multiplug with 8 outputs, each output has a on/off switch, the input power also have a power switch.

-This project started because I was looking for some decent multiplugs with indvidual switches that was also mountable to a table or wall, but I found nothing decent and decided to make my own.
+This project started because I was looking for some decent multiplugs with individual switches that was also mountable to a table or wall, but I found nothing decent and decided to make my own.

 The first version was done in a rush and did not look very professional but, it worked.